What will our offices look like in 10 years and how will we work differently?

-What will our offices look like in 10 years and how will we work differently?
 Technology has greatly changed office space designs and how we use them.
 We are also starting to see a culture change as younger and more tech savvy employees enter our work environments.

 A recent webinar I attended still emphasized telecommuting and that more and more employees will be working remotely in the future.
 The theory is that companies will need less office space and provide employees more flexibility.
 This has been the leading theory for the last decade.
 While this may continue, there are signs that this option is becoming less viable, especially for larger companies.
 Recently, Yahoo and Best Buy, revoked their telecommuting policies and have asked everyone to Return to the Office.
 In short, both companies determined that it was very difficult to monitor productivity and employees were missing opportunities for collaboration within the office where the BIG ideas are hatched.

 So, what is next?
 Without a doubt, companies are trying to shrink the amount of space they occupy, but I believe most are putting more people in the space, not sending more off to telecommute.
 They are looking for spaces that offer something unique encouraging people to WANT to come to the office.
 Most do not view traditional, commodity office space as the means to accomplish this.